Demand Generation Strategy: The Complete B2B Playbook [2026]

 Core Roles

-Head of Demand Generation — owns the strategy, the budget, and the pipeline number.
-This person must be senior enough to push back on short-term lead generation pressure from sales and disciplined enough to maintain demand creation investments even when the quarterly pipeline number is tight.
+Head of Demand Generation — owns strategy, budget, and the pipeline number.
+Must be senior enough to push back on short-term lead-gen pressure from sales and disciplined enough to maintain demand creation investment when the quarterly number is tight.

-Content Lead — owns the content strategy, editorial calendar, and content production process.
-This person needs to be a strong writer and editor who understands SEO, thought leadership, and how to turn subject matter expertise into engaging content.
+Content Lead — owns content strategy, editorial calendar, and production.
+Needs to be a strong writer and editor who understands SEO, thought leadership, and how to turn subject matter expertise into engaging content.

 Paid Media / Growth Manager — owns paid channels, retargeting, and conversion optimisation.
-This role requires strong analytical skills and the ability to manage budgets across multiple platforms while maintaining target CAC.
+Strong analytical skills and the ability to manage budgets across platforms while maintaining target CAC.

 Marketing Operations / Analytics — owns the tech stack, attribution, reporting, and lead scoring.
-This role is the connective tissue between marketing and sales, ensuring that data flows correctly and that both teams are working from the same numbers.
+The connective tissue between marketing and sales.

-SDR / BDR Team Alignment — while SDRs typically report to sales, their outreach must be tightly coordinated with demand gen campaigns.
-Content, messaging, and target account lists should be shared and synchronised.
+SDR / BDR Alignment — SDRs typically report to sales, but their outreach must be coordinated with demand gen campaigns.
+Content, messaging, and target account lists should be shared.

 Team Size by Company Stage